Trying to save more money but left feeling frustrated? Read on for 20 simple and creative ways to save money right now!

 15. Choose Generic Items

 Did you know that many generic and store brands are identical to the national brands??
 Buying generic can help you save money easily!
-From pancake mix to cold medicine, and everything in between, many stores stock generic options at a reduced price.
+From pancake mix to cold medicine, and everything in between, many stores stock generic options at a reduced price as cheaper alternatives.

 16. Negotiate everything